brookeknowles/Charts-Playlist-Maker/README.md

 # music-charts

-This app scrapes music chart data from the NZ Top 40 and the Billboard Hot 100, which can be then used to create spotify playlists of the top charting songs.
+This web app scrapes music chart data from the NZ Top 40 and the Billboard Hot 100, which can be then used to create spotify playlists of the top charting songs.

 ### To Run App:
 Install dependencies: